 Wine can be racked 3 or 4 times to get a really clear product.
 Cider is generally only racked once before bottling.

 The only trick to racking is to prevent oxidation.
-So use a siphon to get the liquid into the bottom of the jug and try to prevent splashing.
+So use an auto-siphon rather than pouring, to prevent splashing.

 4. Stopping Fermentation

 As long as conditions are right, yeast will keep fermenting until all of the sugar is gone or until the ferment reaches alcohol levels of around 17%-20%.
-The exact alcohol-level depends on the strain of yeast.
-For example, wild yeasts usually die off at 5% alcohol, but champagne yeast is about 20%.
+The exact alcohol level will depend on the strain of yeast.
+For example, wild yeasts usually die off at 5% alcohol, but champagne yeast will go to about 20%.

 If you don’t want your wine or cider to be dry (with all the sugar having been consumed by the yeast), then you need to prematurely stop the fermentation.
-Here’s a few ways to stop fermentation:
+Here are a few ways to stop fermentation: